logo

 Overview of NEET UG 2026 Competition

 The National Testing Agency (NTA) conducted NEET UG 2026 in offline pen-and-paper mode on May 3.
 A reported 22,79,743 candidates registered for NEET UG 2026.
 Slightly higher than the 22,76,069 registrations for NEET UG 2025.
+However, NTA will conduct the NEET 2026 re-exam as planned on June 21.

 Over 22 lakh appeared for NEET UG 2026.
 Putting the appearance rate to 96.9%.
-The high turnout directly affects the NEET 2026 Safe Score for MBBS, as even small score differences can lead to major changes in All India Rank.
+The high turnout directly affects the expected NEET 2026 Safe Score for MBBS, as even small score differences can lead to major changes in All India Rank.

 NEET UG 2025 Candidate Type